Answering Your Divorce Mediation Questions

 Since 1985, our attorneys at the Law Offices of Harris & Literski have sought out positive solutions for Brighton residents struggling with difficult family and domestic issues.
 We know that family legal disputes are among the most stressful and expensive legal matters to address, which is why we explore all possible options before we give you advice.

-Divorce mediation is an option more of our clients are pursuing because it is often a time-saving, economical way to resolve disputes.
+Divorce mediation is an option that more of our clients are pursuing because it is often a time-saving, economical way to resolve disputes.
 If you’ve read our mediation page, you are familiar with this approach and benefits.
 However, it is likely that you have other questions.
-Please read our answers below to frequently asked mediation questions we hear during client consultations.
+Please read our answers below to the frequently asked mediation questions that we hear during client consultations.

 It is the mediator’s job to facilitate discussion, not to take sides.
-Our mediators give each spouse an equal amount of time to talk during sessions and encourage parties to clarify their positions by asking follow up questions.
+Our mediators give each spouse an equal amount of time to talk during sessions and encourage parties to clarify their positions by asking follow-up questions.
 Our mediators are attorneys, so they understand Michigan’s divorce laws and can answer questions about these laws throughout sessions.